-Blue Elephant reserves the right to terminate services to families if policies and procedures are not adhered to or if fees are not paid on time.
-Based on the circumstances termination can be immediate.
-At the discretion of the director and supervisor, for reasons that have been previously discussed with the parent where Blue Elephant Daycare cannot meet the needs of your child or your own child care needs while working with PIRS (Peel Inclusion Resource Services) Resource Consultant (RC), then Blue Elephant Daycare will provide you, the parent with one month notice and termination of your child's placement will take place.
+At the discretion of the director and supervisor, for reasons that have been previously discussed with the parent where Blue Elephant Daycare cannot meet the needs of your child or your own child care needs while working with PIRS (Peel Inclusion Resource Services) Resource Consultant (RC).
+Staff have made every effort to meet the individual needs of each child enrolled in the program but there may be situations where we are not able to meet the individual needs of a child.
+Parents/Guardians will be kept informed and capacity building steps undertaken and documented.
+The inability of our program staff to meet the specific needs to an individual child interfere with the needs of other children and/or puts them at risk.
+Then Blue Elephant Daycare will provide you, the parent with one month notice and termination of your child's placement will take place.
 Blue Elephant Daycare will ensure it provides and shares options regarding other child care and community resources to support the child and family.